 Most EV drivers conduct the majority of their charging when the car is parked up overnight.
 However, this can present an issue for those without off-street parking, since one of the most convenient elements of EV ownership is unavailable.

 There is support for EV drivers without access to off-street parking however, as there is a UK Government grant available for Local Authorities (LA) to cover much of the installation costs for a council installing on-street residential charge points.

-This is a separate element to Charging at Home or Charging at Work, with a range of on-street charging solutions available to councils to allow residents to charge their vehicles safely and conveniently.
+This is a separate element to Charging at Home or Charging at Work, with a range of on-street charging solutions available to councils to encourage uptake of electric vehicles, and allow residents to charge their cars safely and conveniently.

 What charge point models are available?

 The decision as to what type of on-street charge point is installed in your neighbourhood is down to the council involved.
 However, there are a variety of different types of charge point that may suit some areas better than others.